 What is Dana?

 Dana is not a payment or a fee.
-It is a gesture of the heart.
-A beautiful practice of mutual support and sharing — one that takes on even greater meaning during this global pandemic.
+It is a gesture of the heart—a beautiful practice of mutual support and sharing.
 Those who offer teachings at the Dharma Center rely on your generosity to sustain themselves.
 It’s how they continue offering their important work in this world.
 We invite you to participate in this beautiful practice and ensure the teachings are freely offered.

 The practice of dana has allowed the teachings of the Buddha to be heard by all people, regardless of socioeconomic background, and has supported the teachings’ transmission through countless generations.

 The Durango Dharma Center only exists through the generosity of those who value what is offered.
 That’s you.

 We all need the Dharma more than ever.
 Offerings of any amount are received with a full heart and deep bows of gratitude.